• Jul 18, 2025

 Tirupati in Summers (March to June):

-In March to June, the weather is unpleasant and you experience extremely hot weather further.
-The average temperature ranges between 29 and 42 degrees Celsius, and budget travellers can plan a vacation at discounted rates.
+From March to June, the weather is unpleasant, and you experience extremely hot weather further.
+The average temperature ranges from 29 to 42 degrees Celsius, making it a good time to visit at discounted rates.

 See also: Padmanabhaswamy Temple

-To reach the Tirumala Tirupati Temple, officially known as Sri Venkateswara Swami Temple, one of the prominent Hindu temples dedicated to Lord Venkateswara, a form of Vishnu, there are different modes of transportation.
-To learn more about the following modes, look at the information mentioned below and get updated with the following.
+To reach the Tirumala Tirupati Temple, officially known as Sri Venkateswara Swami Temple, one of the prominent Hindu temples dedicated to Lord Venkateswara, a form of Vishnu, there are various modes of transportation available.
+To learn more about the following modes, see the information below and stay updated.

 By Air: